Pool betting licensing arrangements

 Under this model, the licensed operator would engage with the customer and accept bets on behalf of the Pool.
 Unlike model A, the customer would be contracting with the Pool through the licensed operator, and therefore the Pool would ultimately be responsible for the customer.

 The customer’s funds would also be directly entered into the Pool, thereby affecting the Pool dividend.
-By virtue of s93(1) of the Act, the licensed operator and the Pool would each be required to hold a pool betting operating licence.
+By virtue of Section 93(1) of the Gambling Act 2005 (opens in a new tab), the licensed operator and the Pool would each be required to hold a pool betting operating licence.

 This will be the case regardless of whether or not the licensed operator or the Pool have remote key equipment outside of GB.